HOW TO… BECOME A PART OF DBH DISTRIBUTION?

 HOW TO… SEE WHAT HAS BEEN SOLD?

-You will receive two separated monthly sales-statements.
-Vinyl sales stateemnts are issued around the 10th of each month for the past month.
+Vinyl sales stateemnts are issued around the 10th of each month for the past month and are available online via your personal account on our website.
 Digital sales statements might take longer, sometimes up to 6-8 weeks, as we have to wait for full reporting from all digital stores.

 These statement are not a creditnote, it`s just an overview on what has been sold during the previous month, separated by catalogue-number and stating quantity, single price and total turnover.
 Invoicing these statements is the next step.

 You need to send an invoice on the amount mentioned on the sales-statement, mentioning the period of invoicing as well as (of course) the legal requirements for invoices like your full adress as issuing party of the invoice, our full adress as receipient of the invoice, your tax-number, the invoice-date, the exact amount as listed on the statement, your bank- or paypal-details and your signature.
 Please note that you are not allowed to invoice VAT on this case!
 Please send the invoice to alex (at) dbh-music (dot) com or our postal adress.
 It will be checked and forwarded for being accounted.

 HOW TO… SEE HOW MUCH STOCK IS LEFT?

 As you should receive a delivery note of your pressing plant or / and invoices on what has been pressed you know exactly what has been delivered to our warehouse.
 This stock minus the accumulated monthly sales is the available stock of your release.
 Of course, all vinyls on stock are your own property and you can ask for a return of this stock at any time.